-Hence it is a question devoid of meaning to ask: Could or could not the act be foreseen, given Hence mean the sum total of its antecedents? ingless to ask whether an act For there are two ways of assimilating can be fore-seen when all these antecedents, the one dynamic the other static.
-In the first case we shall its antecedents are be led by imperceptible steps to identify given. ourselves with the person we are dealing with, to pass through the same series of states, and thus to get back to the very moment at which the act is performed; hence there can no longer be any question of foreseeing it.
+Hence it is a question devoid of meaning to ask: Could or could not the act Hence be foreseen, given the sum total of its antecedents?
+For there are two was of meaningless to assimilating these antecedents the one dynamic the other static.
+In the first case we shall be led by imperceptible steps to identify ourselves with the person we are dealing with, to pass through the same series of states, and thus to get back to the very moment at which the act is performed; hence there can no longer be any question of foreseeing it.
 In the second case, we presuppose the final act by the mere fact of annexing to the qualitative description of the previous states the quantitative appreciation of their importance.
 Here again the one party is led merely to realize that the act is not yet performed when it is to be performed, and the other, that when performed it is performed.
 This, like the previous discussion, leaves the question of freedom exactly where it was to begin with.